s-KaiNet/SharePoint-AspNet-Authentication/README.md

 ```
 #### Asp.Net Core (coming soon)

-To make it work, you also need `AuthController` configured to perform authentication chanllenge when the user is not yet authenticated or authentication is expired.
+To make it work, you also need `AuthController` configured to perform authentication challenge when the user is not yet authenticated or authentication is expired.
 This repository contains samples for using SharePoint middleware, **I highly recommend you to configure samples** on your environment and run them in order to have better udnerstanding around how all the pieces fit together.

 Use [wiki](https://github.com/s-KaiNet/SharePoint-AspNet-Authentication/wiki) to setup samples.